 Clinical Progression is an essential part in the education and growth of the athletic training student and occurs via clinical assignments.
-CAATE standards dictate that, at minimum, students must have the following clinical exposures:
+CAATE standards dictate that, at minimum, students must have the following clinical exposures, patient populations:

-- Throughout the lifespan (for example, pediatric, adult, elderly): Due to the varying nature of patient ages seen at medical clinics as opposed to high schools or universities we identify the following locations as examples that meet this the criteria: IHC Clinics, Dr. Pratte - Different sexes: Locations that have both male and female athletes/patients include: BYU Track and Field, High Schools, IHC Clinics, BYU Dance

-- Different socioeconomic statuses: Factors such as diverse ethnic populations and backgrounds, as well as varying levels of income and education can be found at: All high schools, BYU Football, BYU / UVU Track and Field - Varying levels of activity and athletic ability (for example, competitive and recreational, individual and team activities, high- and low-intensity activities): Due to the various patient ages, activity and motivational populations the following locations meet this criteria: IHC Clinics, The Training Room, Dr. Pratte, BYU Dance - Nonsport activities (for example, participants in military, industrial, occupational, leisure activities, performing arts): Patient populations largely made up of noncollegiate varsity, extramural, or high school athletes are seen at the following: Dr. Pratte, BYU Dance
+- Throughout the lifespan (for example, pediatric, adult, elderly): Due to the varying nature of patient ages seen at medical clinics as opposed to high schools or universities we identify the following locations as examples that meet this the criteria: IHC Clinics, Dr. Pratte - Different sexes: Locations that have both male and female athletes/patients include: BYU Track and Field, High Schools, IHC Clinics, BYU Dance - Different socioeconomic statuses: Factors such as diverse ethnic populations and backgrounds, as well as varying levels of income and education can be found at: All high schools, BYU Football, BYU / UVU Track and Field - Varying levels of activity and athletic ability (for example, competitive and recreational, individual and team activities, high- and low-intensity activities): Due to the various patient ages, activity and motivational populations the following locations meet this criteria: IHC Clinics, The Training Room, Dr. Pratte, BYU Dance - Nonsport activities (for example, participants in military, industrial, occupational, leisure activities, performing arts): Patient populations largely made up of noncollegiate varsity, extramural, or high school athletes are seen at the following: Dr. Pratte, BYU Dance - Pathologies as described in CAATE Standards: (See specific, detailed list in Standard 18.)

 The timeliness of these patient exposures is an important part of the overall progression of the student.
 Clinical progression of the student in the BYU MAT is done in conjunction with courses taken by the student.

-For example, during the first semester students take modalities and lower extremity evaluation.
-Clinically, students will have the opportunity to utilize modalities and evaluate patients.
+First semester students take EXSC 515 - Therapeutic Interventions 1, Modalities and EXSC 516 - Orthopedic Evaluation 1: Lower Extremities.
+Clinically (EXSC 654), students will have the opportunity to utilize modalities and begin to evaluate patients.

-Second semester, students take upper extremity evaluation and rehabilitation.
-Clinically, student assignments are with populations with higher incidences of contact injury, or sports in the off-season, that tend to have students recovering from the season or corrective surgeries.
+Second semester, students take EXSC 517 - Orthopedic Evaluation 2: Upper Extremities and EXSC 518 - Therapeutic Interventions 2, Rehabilitation.
+Clinically (EXSC 655), student assignments are with populations with higher incidences of contact injury or sports in the off-season that tend to have students recovering from the season or corrective surgeries where the chance to evaluate both upper and lower extremities increase.